FundyPhytoPhys/BalticO2/Manuscript/BalticO2_MS.md

 ## Culture condition and experimental setup {.unnumbered}

 Xenic cultures of  PC-rich (CCBA_077) and PE-rich (CCBA_127) *Synechococcus* sp. were obtained from the Culture Collection of Baltic Algae (https://ccba.ug.edu.pl/pages/en/home.php) [@latalaCultureCollectionBaltic2006]. *Synechococcus* sp. strains were cultured in Tissue Culture Flasks (VWR International, Cat.
-No. 10062-872, PA, USA) and transferred biweekly to fresh f/2 media [@guillardCulturePhytoplanktonFeeding1975] prepared at a salinity of 8 PSU, reflective of their natural habitat.
-Pre-cultures were maintained in incubators set to full air saturated dissolved oxygen concentration [O~2~] of 250 µM, temperature of 22℃ with a light/dark cycle of 12 h and Photosynthetically Active Radiation (PAR) of 10 µmol photons m^−2^s^−1^ with illumination from Philips Cool White F14T5/841 Alto, 14 watts, fluorescent bulbs.
+No. 10062-872, PA, USA) and transferred biweekly to fresh f/2 media [@guillardCulturePhytoplanktonFeeding1975] prepared at a salinity of 8 PSU, reflective of their natural brackish habitat.
+Pre-cultures were maintained in incubators with full air saturated dissolved oxygen concentration [O~2~] of 250 µM, 22℃, with a light/dark cycle of 12 h and Photosynthetically Active Radiation (PAR) of 10 µmol photons m^−2^s^−1^ from Philips Cool White F14T5/841 Alto, 14 watts, fluorescent bulbs.

 Controlled growth experiments were performed using MCMIX-OD PSI Multicultivators (Photon Systems Instruments, Drásov, Czech Republic) set to 22℃.
 Each of 8 round bottom cylindrical glass tubes contained 75 mL of f/2 medium and 5 mL of growing pre-culture.
 These parameters allowed for exponential growth of the cultures from the beginning of the experiment, with little lag phase.
-Inoculation of culture tubes took place in the afternoon, with a period of low light and then 12 h darkness before a sinusoidal 12 h photoperiod cycle commenced at 7:00 AM the following morning, with peak PAR of 180 µmol photons m^−2^s^−1^ reached at 1:00 PM each day.
+Inoculation of culture tubes took place in the afternoon, with a period of low light and then 12 h darkness before a sinusoidal 12 h photoperiod cycle commenced at 07:00 the following morning, with peak PAR of 180 µmol photons m^−2^s^−1^ reached at 13:00 each day.

-Each tube was maintained under an individual combination of one of 7 spectral wavebands (centred at 405, 450, 470, 530, 620, 660, or 730 nm) and 2 [O~2~]; 250 µM or 2.5 µM.
+Each tube was maintained under an individual combination of one of 7 spectral wavebands (centred at 405, 450, 470, 530, 620, 660, or 730 nm); at 250 µM or 2.5 µM [O~2~].
 Culture tubes were closed with a silicone inert silicone stopper perforated by an aeration input tube extending to the bottom of the culture tube, and a pressure outlet tube.
-We used aeration with a total gas flow rate of around ~ 140 mL min^−1^ tube^−1^ through a 0.2µm sterile microfilter via a G400 gas mixing system (Qubit Systems Inc., Kingston, Ontario, Canada).
-The ~ 250 µM [O~2~] was achieved by sparging with lab air (78% N~2~, 21% O~2~, 1% Ar and 0.05% CO~2~).
-The ~ 2.5 [O~2~] was achieved by sparging with a gas mixture containing 99.95% N~2~ and 0.05% CO~2~.
-[O~2~] *in situ* were verified using oxygen optodes (PyroScience, Germany) inserted into tubes for real-time measurements (data not presented), with software correction to account for the salinity of the media (8 PSU).
-The pH of tested cultures remained about 8, with limited fluctuation during the experiment (data not presented).
+We used aeration with a total gas flow rate of around ~ 140 mL min^−1^ tube^−1^ through a 0.2µm sterile microfilter provided via a G400 gas mixing system (Qubit Systems Inc., Kingston, Ontario, Canada). ~ 250 µM [O~2~] was achieved by sparging with lab air (78% N~2~, 21% O~2~, 1% Ar and 0.05% CO~2~). ~ 2.5 µM [O~2~] was achieved by sparging with a gas mixture containing 99.95% N~2~ and 0.05% CO~2~.
+[O~2~] *in situ* was verified using oxygen optodes (PyroScience, Germany) inserted into tubes for real-time measurements (data not presented), with software correction to account for the salinity of the media (8 PSU).
+The pH of tested cultures remained about 8, with limited fluctuation during the growth experiment (data not presented).

 <br>